jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-2/index.md

 T+5: Abort invoking PerformHealthcheckS3 on i-222
 ```

 Notice how the failed healthcheck on the first instance caused the rest of task invocations to abort?
-Here is the order of events for a hapyp path.
+Here is the order of events for a happy path.

 ```
 Given we have 2 instances; i-111, i-222